galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 ## Variant Annotations database

-We will repeat the process for the variant annotations
+We will repeat the process for the variant annotations.
+We need to modify the CustomProDB protein accessions the same as was done for the FASTA database.

 > ### {% icon hands_on %} Hands-on: Create database for variant annotations
 >